If your business suddenly lost its logo, how would your audience know how to identify you?

-You’ve got your adjectives down; now, try your brand voice on for size.
+You’ve got your adjectives down; now, try your brand voice on for size – on the internet.

 Also, evaluate how your brand voice works with other elements of your brand.
 Is your tone consistent with the rest of your visual identity?
 What kind of message do your logo and colors send together with your voice?
 Make sure you’re getting “consistent” rather than “conflicting;” you want your brand to work harmoniously together, not to put people off or confuse them with what you’re trying to say.

-Nothing ruins a brand’s voice faster than a lack of consistency.
-Any content that your brand publishes from here on out needs to be in line with your brand voice, so your audience can come to get to know it, love it, and learn to rely on your brand to deliver what they expect.
+Consistency is your brand’s number one key to success – in all aspects of branding, but especially when it comes to your brand voice.
+Any content that you publish from here on out needs to be in line with your brand voice, so that your audience can come to get to know it, love it, and learn to rely on your brand to deliver what they expect.

-So, whether you’re sitting in the solo car on the entrepreneurial train or you’re conducting a whole crew, it’s important to set guidelines that explain how your brand voice is allowed to sound in different context.
+To ensure this consistency – whether you’re sitting in the solo car on the entrepreneurial train or you’re conducting a whole crew -it’s important to set guidelines that explain how your brand voice is allowed to sound in different contexts.

 Outline what your voice is and what it isn’t, but be much more specific than you were in Step 4.
 Use concrete examples, such as “We love dad jokes, but we never make puns,” so that any content creators you may bring on board don’t have to wonder what kind of “funny” is acceptable.
 (Again, let’s circle back to Cards Against Humanity; their version of humor is a far cry from the tame jokes of any other brand in comparison.)